-"The reality is it is expensive to run a fleet of drivers, delivering smallish items or a box of goods; it is even more expensive if the goods need to be recollected if they are not the right size, for example.
-In this instance, some brands in the United Kingdom have even started charging consumers a fee for returns," says Reekie.
+"The reality is it is expensive to run a fleet of drivers, delivering smallish items or a box of goods

+- and even more expensive if the goods need to be recollected if they are not the right size etc. In this instance some brands in the UK have even started charging consumers a fee for returns.

-"Brands are either having to charge for shipping or get consumers to cross a minimum payment threshold to be eligible for free shipping.
-In so doing, they risk the chance of cart abandonment as consumers are simply not willing to pay more for an item they'd find in store," Reekie adds.
+"Brands are either having to charge for shipping or get consumers to cross a minimum payment threshold to be eligible for free shipping and in so doing they risk the chance of cart abandonment as consumers are simply not willing to pay more for an item they'd find in store," says Reekie.

-"It's most definitely a conundrum for all brands - especially smaller brands who cannot absorb excess costs - but larger businesses like Takealot are going to need to resolve this in the medium term," says Reekie.
+"It's most definitely a conundrum for all brands, especially smaller brands who cannot absorb excess costs, but even larger businesses like Takealot are going to need to resolve this in the medium term."

 Demonstrating this through the data, 65% of the sample said high shipping costs deterred them from checking out - up a staggering 14% from the 51% who listed this as a barrier in 2021.

-Unfortunately for brands, the cost is now becoming a key factor in the delivery consideration process.
+Unfortunately for brands, cost is now becoming a key factor in the delivery consideration process.

-International brands set to shake up the local industry
+International brands set to shake-up the local industry

-Amazon, in a long-mooted move, will finally open in South Africa around February 2023.
+Amazon, in a long mooted move, will finally open in South Africa around February 2023.
 This is thrilling for consumers but a headache for local brands.

 Consider Takealot.
 Regarded as the darling of the e-commerce world (22% say it is their shopping place of choice), with its universe of products it is quick, easy and offers reliable delivery.

-But in less than six months, Amazon arrives on our shores and is expected to bring with it its suite of product catalogues - as well as its vaunted Prime service - which bundles delivery with access to Amazon TV.
+But in less than six months Amazon arrives on our shores and is expected to bring with it its suite of product catalogues as well as its vaunted Prime service, which bundles delivery with access to Amazon TV.
 Will the slick experience prove to be too much for Takealot loyalists to withhold?

-"No brand, regardless of size or product, 'owns' the customer.
-Conversely, the customer is given a smorgasbord of shopping options, often comparing international sites or pages with local varieties," says Ahlfeldt.
+"No brand, regardless of size or product, "owns" the customer, conversely the customer is given a smorgasbord of shopping options, often comparing international sites or pages with local varieties," comments Ahlfeldt.

-"It's certainly a dog-eat-dog world, which is why local brands must up their ante to guarantee that they can confidently stand up against, or alongside, international apps and offer a seamless customer experience that keeps up with the next best customer experience out there," adds Ahlfeldt.
+"It's certainly a dog-eat-dog world, which is why local brands must up their ante to guarantee that they can confidently stand-up against, or alongside, international apps, and offer a seamless customer experience that keeps up with the next best customer experience out there."